The yunIO access control allows you to define the following user authorizations:

-- Create / Modify: The user can log in to the designer, can create new connections and services, and can modify existing ones.
+- Create / Modify: The user can login to the designer; create new connections and services; modify existing ones.
 The user cannot make changes to users, access control, or server settings.

-- No access: The user can neither login to the Designer, nor run any services.
+- No access: The user can not login to the Designer or run any services.
 This option can be used to temporarily disable users from using yunIO.

-- Navigate to Settings and activate Transport Layer Security, see Server Settings: Transport Layer Security.
+- Open the Settings menu and activate Transport Layer Security, see Server Settings: Transport Layer Security.

 - Restart the yunIO service and connect to the Designer using an HTTPS connection.